Discover the wonder of the chemical process.

 Certification by the ACS is viewed favorably for admission to graduate or professional programs.
 Certified graduates are eligible to become Members of the Society after graduation; other chemistry graduates may become Associate Members after graduation, and Members after three years of professional experience in chemistry or chemical engineering.

-Why study at Worcester State?
+Why study at Chemistry at Worcester State?

 The department is equipped with state-of-the-art research and teaching facilities and an outstanding technical support staff.
 Available instrumentation includes the following, to name a few: